How to have safe & secure meetings in the digital world

 When using an interactive whiteboard during a scrum session, it is important that the content can be sent thgrough encrypted files afterwards and that files are not stored locally.
 The right hardware and software helps employees to securely handle their created content and business information.
 IT managers, directors and whiteboard users don't have to worry about it.

-As we already said: the human factor is often the most critical factor in cybersecurity.
 At CTOUCH, we think about these issues daily.
 For instance, one operating system is safer than another.
 On some systems, you can, for example, install apps that want to store data.
 Also, open-source solutions are easy to manipulate with a USB stick.
 This is not desirable in any company.
 If you use such a system for your touchscreen, the IT department must keep this in mind, and build in extra security measures as a precaution.

 That is why the CTOUCH Canvas has no operating system.
 So as a user, in a moment of thoughtlessness, you can't even make the mistake of storing sensitive information.
 Or installing an unapproved app, or - perish the thought and knock on wood - a keylogger.
 Viruses are no match either, as they simply can’t take hold.
 Additional security is provided by the ability to lock data ports, work without a network and use PINs and fingerprint scans to gain access or lock a screen.